 President Emeritus, National University

-Dr. Jerry C. Lee has served as Chancellor since 2001, guiding the strategic direction of the affiliates of the National University System, including National University; John F. Kennedy University; City University of Seattle; National University International; the Division of Pre-College Programs, consisting of National University Academy and National University Virtual High School; Spectrum Pacific Learning; and WestMed College.
+As Chancellor, Dr. Lee guided the strategic direction of the affiliates of the National University System, including National University; John F. Kennedy University; City University of Seattle; National University International; the Division of Pre-College Programs, consisting of National University Academy and National University Virtual High School; Spectrum Pacific Learning; and WestMed College.

-As Chancellor, Dr. Lee also established and oversees the Center for Integrative Health, the National University System Institute for Policy Research, National University Golf Academy, and the Center for Performance Psychology.
+Dr. Lee also established and oversaw the Center for Integrative Health, the National University System Institute for Policy Research, National University Golf Academy, and the Center for Performance Psychology.

 Dr. Lee’s commitment to improving the lives of the men and women on the National University System and the communities it serves has taken many forms over the years, from the creation of the Center for Integrative Health, to numerous employee wellness initiatives, and to the programs available through the National University School of Health and Human Services.
 The most recent example of that commitment by Dr. Lee was the launch of Integrative Health Review, a free open-access online resource dedicated to gathering and disseminating the latest knowledge related to healthcare.